stevenlaidlaw/google-docs-writing-tracker/README.md

 IV.
 Using the scripts

 One you've set things up as listed above, all you should have to do it write.
-When you create a new document that you want captured in your daily word count, but sure to put the document in your Sandbox folder.
-This is where the script looks for documents and it is from here that it makes archival copies into the Earlier folder so that is can produce a difference file.
+When you create a new document that you want captured in your daily word count, but sure to put the document in your writing folder.
+This is where the script looks for documents.

-When I have finished a draft, I usually move the document out of my SANDBOX and into some other folder.
-I purge the Earlier version as well.
-When I start a new draft, I create a new file and drop it in my Sandbox.
-Wash.
-Risne.
-Repeat.

 The script should run each night between 11pm and midnight.
 This is Eastern Time.
 To change the script to your local time zone, search the code.gs for "EST" and made the proper substitution.
 I run the script at this time